Infinite-size density matrix renormalization group with parallel Hida's algorithm: Introduction

-The remainder of this article is organized as follows: In the next section, we recall the algorithm for Hida's iDMRG in terms of the formalism of the matrix product.
-In Section \ref{sec.p_idmrg}, we introduce our proposed algorithm for parallel iDMRG.
-We test the performance of the iDMRG in Section \ref{sec.bc}, where we show the effectiveness of a variant of wavefunction predictions~\cite{0804.2509} to reduce the number of Lanczos iterations in the parallel iDMRG, and introduce an appropriate value of $\varepsilon$ for extrapolations to estimate the bulk energy of the Kagome cylinder YC8.
-We also discuss the bond strength of nearest neighbor spins, and a spin-spin correlation function and its correlation length.
+The remainder of this article is organized as follows.
+In the next section, we recall the algorithm for Hida's iDMRG in terms of the formalism of the matrix product.
+In Sec. \ref{sec.p_idmrg}, we introduce our proposed algorithm for the parallel iDMRG.
+We test the performance of the iDMRG in Sec. \ref{sec.bc}, where we show the effectiveness of a variant of wavefunction prediction~\cite{0804.2509} to reduce the number of Lanczos iterations in the parallel iDMRG, and introduce an appropriate value of $\varepsilon$ for extrapolations to estimate the bulk energy of the YC8 kagome cylinder.
+We also discuss the bond strength of nearest-neighbor spins, and a spin-spin correlation function and its correlation length.
 We summarize our conclusions in the final section, where we state the relation between Hida's iDMRG and the real-space parallel DMRG~\cite{PhysRevB.87.155137}.